Project 10510 icebreaker: Background and development

 In the late 1980s, Central Marine Research and Design Institute (CNIIMF) and the Central Design Bureau "Iceberg" developed a number of "icebreaker type size series" for a long-term fleet renewal program initiated shortly after the dissolution of the Soviet Union.
-In addition to smaller diesel-electric icebreakers, the proposed icebreaking vessels included two distinct nuclear-powered icebreaker designs: a 60-megawatt dual-draft line icebreaker and a 110-megawatt "leader-icebreaker".
+In addition to smaller diesel-electric icebreakers, the proposed icebreaking ships included two distinct nuclear-powered icebreaker designs: a 60-megawatt dual-draft line icebreaker and a 110-megawatt "leader-icebreaker".
 The latter's primary mission would be to ensure reliable year-round shipping in the Russian Arctic, including transit cargo along the Northern Sea Route as well as transportation of raw materials and natural resources produced from the continental shelf.
-As traditional icebreaker-led convoys were seen preferable over independently-operating ships, the principal characteristics such as a beam of 40–42 m and capability of breaking up to 3.5 m thick ice were specified with escorting of large-tonnage vessels in mind.
+As traditional icebreaker-led convoys were seen preferable over independently-operating ships, the principal characteristics such as a beam of 40–42 m and capability of breaking up to 3.5 m thick ice were specified with escorting of large-tonnage ships in mind.

 In the late 2000s, increasing shipping activity in the Russian Arctic and the prospect of turning the Northern Sea Route into a year-round shortcut between Western Europe and Asia called for the development of more powerful icebreakers.
 The 110-megawatt icebreaker, now referred to simply as "Leader" (or "Lider" as romanized from the Russian word Лидер), was seen as the key for ensuring that large container ships could transit the northern passage in just ten days.

 In September 2011, then Prime Minister Vladimir Putin mentioned the construction of 110-megawatt nuclear-powered icebreakers "here in the northwestern shipyards in Russia" in his speech at the interregional conference of United Russia in Cherepovets.
-Shortly afterwards, Krylov State Research Center began developing the vessel concept in co-operation with Central Design Bureau "Iceberg".
+Shortly afterwards, Krylov State Research Center began developing the ship concept in co-operation with Central Design Bureau "Iceberg".
 The result, Project 10510, was a nuclear-powered icebreaker design intended for escorting cargo ships and tankers with a beam of 50 m and deadweight tonnage of 100,000 tonnes year-round along the entire Northern Sea Route.
 With a propulsion power of 120 megawatts, the icebreaker would be capable of maintaining an average escort speed of 10–11 kn in 2 m ice.